gitter-badger/luda/site/html/_elements/grid.md

 ### Responsive Offset Control
-The offset utilities and margin utilities are both responsive, responsive offset can be easily controlled by adding breakpoins prefixers.
+The offset and margin utility classes are both responsive, responsive offsets can be easily controlled by adding breakpoint postfixes.
+Let's see the below examples.

 <div class="grid grid-example">
   <div class="col-9 offset-3 offset-2-m offset-1-l">